vic-ma/howtodismantle.github.io/_posts/2023-10-04-Card-Caravan-Bringing-Peakboard-and-Trello-together.md

 ## Make the *Create new* screen

 Now, lets make `CreateNew`.
-We add two text box controls.
-One for the new card's subject, and one for the new card's description.
+We add two text box controls: one for the new card's subject, and one for the new card's description.

 For both text boxes, we select the *Used in scripting* option, and we give it a control name.
 We will use these control names in our script.